Luizerko/indigenous_clusters_and_communities/CLUSTERING.md

 ##### Training Models and Results

-We trained several models to achieve the best possible results and assess the effectiveness of each adjustment we were implementing.
+We trained several models until convergence (normally 20 to 30 epochs) to achieve the best possible results and assess the effectiveness of each adjustment we were implementing.
 Going into the implementation details, the dataset was split into 80% training, 10% validation, 10% test, and the original collection contained approximately **11,000 images**.

 For each model, we tracked:
   - **Loss**